The Never-Ending Circle: An Observation from God’s Ordained

 The teacher changes learning styles again.
 (Why?)
-She puts entire class back into original circle.
+She puts the entire class back into the original circle.
 (Why!?)
-Quietly alone again, sitting among them is KJ, plugging his nose and mouth as if preparing to plunge into a smelly pool.
+Quietly alone again, sitting among them is JK, plugging his nose and mouth as if preparing to plunge into a smelly pool.
+I pray for KJ while talking to God in heaven.

 Don’t worry KJ I won’t let you jump.
 I’ve stopped you before and I will do it again because God ordained us to be together.
 For Jesus said: